felperez/kafka-poc/Readme.md

 5. Better handling of inputs in API,
 6. Testing,
 7. Use schema registry and AVRO serialization to pass produce/consume messages,
-8. Get env vars in the kafka streams code
+8. Get env vars in the kafka streams code,
+9. Cloud deployment.